passasooz/envsync/README.md

-# 🧩 EnvSync — Keep your `.env.example` always in sync (keys only, never values)
+# 🧩 EnvSync — Keep your `.env` files aligned across the team (keys only, never values)

-**EnvSync** is an open-source CLI that keeps your `.env.example` file synced with your `.env`, automatically updating **only the variable names** (never the values).
+**EnvSync** is an open-source CLI that keeps every teammate's `.env` aligned by syncing keys between local env files and their committed examples.
+It updates **only the variable names** (never the values), so new configuration spreads instantly without ever leaking secrets.
-Perfect for avoiding mistakes, streamlining onboarding, and ensuring every project always has an up-to-date `.env.example` — without risking secret exposure.
+Perfect for avoiding the classic “who has the latest env?” ping, streamlining onboarding, and making sure everyone pulls the exact same variables after every merge.

 ---